Miguel Vargas Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Yankees have a 3.72 team ERA that ranks seventh among all MLB pitching staffs.
+- The Yankees have a 3.71 team ERA that ranks fifth among all league pitching staffs.

-- The Yankees rank 15th in baseball in home runs given up (65 total, 1.1 per game).
+- Yankees pitchers combine to surrender 65 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- The Yankees will send Cole (6-0) to the mound to make his 13th start of the season.
-He is 6-0 with a 2.93 ERA and 79 strikeouts through 73 2/3 innings pitched.
+- In his last outing on Tuesday against the Seattle Mariners, the right-hander tossed 6 1/3 innings, giving up four earned runs while surrendering seven hits.

-- His last appearance came on Sunday against the San Diego Padres, when the right-hander tossed six innings, surrendering five earned runs while allowing four hits.
+- The 30-year-old has a 3.98 ERA and 8.8 strikeouts per nine innings in 10 games this season, while giving up a batting average of .179 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.